kjabon/coachRL/README.md

 ## Installation/setup

 For best results, follow these setup steps in order.
 This repo will only work on unix systems due to using Acme.
-This guide assumes Ubuntu.
+This guide assumes Ubuntu and an Nvidia GPU, for which you have already installed the Nvidia drivers.
 First, clone this repo to a local repository, then continue.

 ### CUDA installation